Displaying All Posts by Georgiana Cohen

 Market Research

 One of the unique opportunities of taking public transit is the people watching.
 You may just find that the people milling around you on the platform or sitting next to you on the bus fit a demographic for something you are working on.
 Observe, take notes, perhaps even chat them up.
 You just may learn something.
-Read More
+Click Here to Read Article …

 Popular search terms for this article:

-why public transportation is good, why take public transportation, reasons to use public transportation, transportation to work, why is public transport good, use public transport, why use public transport, taking public transportation, why use public transportation, why take public transport
+why public transportation is good, why take public transportation, why is public transport good, use public transport, why use public transport, taking public transportation, reasons to use public transportation, why use public transportation, why is public transportation good, why public transport is good

 Monday Morning Anthems